ShiinaOrez/web_crawler/pixiv_illust_downloader/README.md

 	+ when you ready to download a illustor's illusts, you will get information
 + version 2.3   /2018.9.1
 	+ fixed how to get illustor's name
++ version 2.4   /2018.9.15
+	+ code review, delete a lot of useless code

 -----